Back

 Сost to make an app like Instagram

 The cost of developing a social media app depends on several factors.
 For instance, the features, the complexity of the design, and the platforms you aim for.
-Be mindful about the time needed to implement special features.
+Be mindful of the time needed to implement special features.
 Also, remember that the cost of MVP will be much lower than full-fledged traditional development.
-Let’s see what we need to build a photo-sharing app.
+Let’s see what we need to make a social media app.

 This is a basic assessment.
 If you want to evaluate your app idea accurately, we can prepare an individual assessment.
 To do this, fill out the form below.